US ramps up vaccinations to get doses to more Americans

 “We are going to keep ramping up our vaccinations to the maximum extent the supply allows,” Detroit Mayor Mike Duggan said.

-In California, one of the deadliest hot spots in the U.S., authorities were scheduled to open a drive-thru “vaccination superstation” in a parking lot near the baseball stadium where the San Diego Padres play.
-Health care workers will remain in their vehicles while they are given the shot, and then will be asked to stay there for 15 minutes so they can monitored for any reactions.
+In California, one of the deadliest hot spots in the U.S., authorities opened a drive-thru “vaccination superstation” Monday in a parking lot near the ballpark where the San Diego Padres play.
+The goal is to inoculate 5,000 health care workers a day.
+They will remain in their vehicles while they are given a shot, and will be asked to stay there for 15 minutes so they can watched for any reactions.

 California hit another gloomy milestone, recording more than 30,000 deaths overall.
 It took the state six months to record its first 10,000 deaths, but barely a month to go from 20,000 to 30,000.
 Over the weekend, the state reported a two-day record of 1,163 deaths.
 Hospitalizations also have exploded, and many medical centers are being pushed to the breaking point.

+About 584,000 doses have been administered in California, or about 1.5% of the population.

-Florida, the longtime retirement haven with one of the biggest concentrations of elderly people in the U.S., is using Hard Rock Stadium in Miami Gardens to dispense shots, though it planned to suspend vaccinations at midday because of Monday night’s college championship football game there.
+Florida, the longtime retirement haven with one of the biggest concentrations of elderly people in the country, is using Hard Rock Stadium in Miami Gardens to dispense shots, though it planned to suspend vaccinations at midday because of Monday night’s college championship football game there.

 Florida followed federal recommendations in starting vaccinations first for front-line health workers and nursing home residents in mid-December.
+A little over 402,000 doses have been administered there, or just under 2% of its population.

 However, instead of putting essential workers and people over 75 next in line, as those recommendations suggested, or fully completing the first group of recipients, Gov. Ron DeSantis moved to to open up vaccinations more broadly to people 65 and over.